badsectorlabs/ludus/docs/docs/developers/rpc-plugins.md

 The functional job reuses the same disposable VM and tests the plugin through the HTTPS API.
 Enterprise CI covers licensing, quotas, inactivity settings, KMS, and inbound and outbound WireGuard.
-Anti-sandbox CI covers standard and custom package transitions and VM anti-sandbox configuration.
+Add-on functional tests belong in their respective plugin repositories.
 A successful pipeline releases the VM claim.
 A failed pipeline leaves the VM running so the state and collected journal artifacts can be inspected.

-Both licensed plugin projects must define `LUDUS_LICENSE_KEY` as a masked CI variable.
+Licensed plugin projects must define `LUDUS_LICENSE_KEY` as a masked CI variable.
 The functional jobs install their artifacts in the production enterprise plugin directories and start the server with that license.

-Tagged enterprise and anti-sandbox pipelines require `KEYGEN_HOST`, `KEYGEN_ACCOUNT_ID`, `KEYGEN_TOKEN`, the matching `LUDUS_*_PACKAGE_ID`, and
+Tagged licensed plugin pipelines require `KEYGEN_HOST`, `KEYGEN_ACCOUNT_ID`, `KEYGEN_TOKEN`, the matching `LUDUS_*_PACKAGE_ID`, and
 the matching `LUDUS_*_ENTITLEMENT_ID` as protected variables.
 The upload job adds the entitlement constraint, publishes the versioned executable to the licensed Keygen package, and moves that package's `latest` tag before the GitLab release can be created.

-Each plugin pipeline must set `LUDUS_PLUGIN_MODULE`, `LUDUS_PLUGIN_BINARY`, and `LUDUS_PLUGIN_TEST_ENV`.
+Each plugin pipeline must set `LUDUS_PLUGIN_MODULE` and `LUDUS_PLUGIN_BINARY`.
 It must also use one `LUDUS_CI_SERIES` value for its build, functional, and VM-release jobs.
 Keep tests on the disposable VM; do not run package installation, VM mutation, or plugin functional tests on the Proxmox host.